 The calibration menu contains items for frequent calibration of user parameters.
-There are four items in this list: Cal Cl2, Cal pH (if enabled), Cal Temp and Set Range.
+There are four items in this list: Cal Cl2, Cal pH (if enabled), Cal Temp, Set Range adjust the analyzer span reading to match a reference solution, or to set the sensor zero point.